AbsharHassan/flood-tracker-app/README.md

 ## Installing and running Flood Tracker

 **Environment Variables**
+Before installation, you'll need to set up the following environment variables.
+Here's a table outlining each one and where to obtain them:

 | Variable Name                   | Description                         | How to Obtain                                                                                                                                         |
 | ------------------------------- | ----------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |